char06/pizza-menu/README.md

-# Basic Pizza Menu created with React
+# Basic Pizza Menu created with React just for fun and practice

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).